Uncle Ty's Farmstay

-If you want to get out of town for a day or two, then Uncle Ty’s is the perfect place for you.
-Having been there 3 times, I think I can safely say it’s one of my favourite getaways from Hanoi and it isn’t as far as the now overcrowded Mai Chau.
+If you want to get out of town for a day or two, then Uncle Ty’s Farmstay is the perfect place for you.
+Having been there 3 times, I think I can safely say it’s one of my favorite getaways from Hanoi and it isn’t as far as the now overcrowded Mai Chau.

-Take a look at the map above to see what is possible before planning your route.
+Take a look at the map below to see what is possible before planning your route.
 For those who want to chill and get out of the smog of Hanoi, I would suggest a simple out and back.
 This also gives enough time to stop on the way to practice Vietnamese with locals.

 For more detail concerning just the route take a look at the map above and choose which layer you think will suit you.
 Remember your average speed is likely to be slow, some 40km an hour, once you allow for drink stops and maybe photos.
-A brief outline of some possibilities is given here:
+A brief outline of some possibilities is given below.

-Out and back
+Out and Back